 Build on Each Others Ideas

 Ideas generated by members of the group can be the stepping stone to a breakthrough idea, produced by another member.
 Creativity sessions are team events.
-Collecting ideas by sending out emails and waiting for the response will get you some responses but hardly some quality ideas that can be turned into innovation.
+Collecting ideas by sending out emails and waiting for the response will get you some responses but hardly some quality ideas that lead to innovation.
 Take time out for the team and you will get results.

-It is not hard to abide to these rules after some practice.
+It is not hard to abide to these ground rules for creativity after some practice.
 Creativity is not one session.
 Creativity is a process that needs to be trained and experienced.
 Only after some sessions, after all participants know, understand and accept the process, great results will be generated.

 All these ground rules for creativity help to make your session more fruitful and certainly more fun.